zeldin/RVCop64/README.md

 connects it to a virtual UART accessible through [`litex_server`][4] (please also enable one or more debug ports).

+> --uart2 {vuart,serial,usb_acm,jtag_uart,crossover}

+Adds a second built-in serial port to the RISC-V processor.
+It offers the same set of connections as the primary serial port, but the two ports must not use the same connection.
+By default no secondary serial port is added;
+explicitly specify `vuart` to get a second serial port connected to the virtual UART connected to `rvterm`.

 > --usb {eptri,simplehostusb,debug}

 Adds custom USB functionality.
 This argument can not be used together